Lawrence Cager: Professional career

-New York Jets
+New York Jets (first stint)

-In May 2020, Cager signed with the New York Jets as an undrafted free agent after the 2020 NFL Draft.
+In May 2020, Cager signed with the New York Jets as an undrafted free agent after the 2020 NFL draft.
 He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was elevated to the active roster on September 26 for the team's week 3 game against the Indianapolis Colts, and reverted to the practice squad after the game on September 28.
 He made his NFL debut in the game, recording two receptions for 35 yards.
 He was elevated again on October 1 for the week 4 game against the Denver Broncos, and reverted to the practice squad again the next day.
 He suffered a hamstring injury in the game, and was placed on the practice squad/injured list on October 7.
 He was activated back to the practice squad on October 28.
 He was signed to the active roster on December 12, 2020.

 On August 31, 2021, Cager was waived by the Jets.